 You can also add shaved chocolate or crushed up oreo’s on top!

 Store any leftover cake in an airtight container or in the pan covered with plastic wrap or foil for up to 4 days.
 Press plastic wrap to the exposed parts of the cake to prevent it from drying out.

 Freeze this cake and ganache separately or by the slice in airtight containers or plastic bags to enjoy for up to a month!
 Wrap slices securely in plastic wrap before packing to freeze.

 - Flourless Chocolate Cake with Chocolate Ganache

 - Preheat your oven to 350 degrees.
 Grease a 9 x 9 pan with nonstick cooking spray and set aside.In a large bowl combine flour, cocoa, salt and baking soda.

 - In a medium bowl combine both sugars, vanilla, vinegar, oil and coffee.

 - Add the wet ingredients to the dry ingredients and stir until just combined making sure not to over mix.

-- Bake for 30-40 minutes or until a toothpick inserted into comes out mostly clean with only a few crumbs.
+- Pour the batter into the prepared pan.Bake for 30-40 minutes or until a toothpick inserted into comes out mostly clean with only a few crumbs.